maropu/spark-sql-flow-plugin/README.md

 [![Build and test](https://github.com/maropu/spark-sql-flow-plugin/workflows/Build%20and%20test/badge.svg)](https://github.com/maropu/spark-sql-flow-plugin/actions?query=workflow%3A%22Build+and+test%22)

 This experimental plugin enables you to easily analyze a column-level reference relationship between views registered in Spark SQL.
-The feature is useful for deciding which views should be cached and which should not.
+The feature is useful for deciding which view should be cached and which one should not.

 <img src="resources/graphviz_1.svg" width="800px">